-The best time to visit Bratislava is between spring and early autumn.
+The best time to visit Bratislava and the whole country in general is between spring and early autumn.
 Winter is less attractive due to cold weather, grey skies, and a lack of outdoor events.

 Summer is the best and the most popular time to visit, but it’s also the hottest time of year.
 Therefore, I suggest you plan your trip for May, June or September if you want to make the most of the still-small crowds and enjoy cheaper prices on accommodation.

 Having said that, I must note that the summer season offers more activities including open-air concerts, music and theatre festivals, artistic performances and cultural events.
 Many of them are free to attend.